 In the next sections, we are going to put together everything that we learn from and build an API.
 They can be consume by browsers, mobile apps and even other servers.

-After a detour in Node CLI, MongoDB, Mongoose, tools and middlewares land we are back to our express todoApp.
+After a detour in the land of Node, MongoDB, Mongoose, and middlewares, we are back to our express todoApp.
 This time to create the routes and finalize our RESTful API.

 Express has a separate package called